 - Numbing or tingling sensation in the ring and little finger

-During the acute stage, avoid carrying out activities which triggers the pain, and allow the tendon to rest and heal.
-Electrotherapy such as the ultrasound and transcutaneous electrical nerve stimulation (TENS) will be used to help with the healing process and pain management.
-Application of kinesiotape on the forearm and elbow can also be done to relieve some stress on the tendon and the medial epicondyle.
+During the acute stage, avoid carrying out activities which trigger the pain, and allow the tendon to rest and heal.
+Electrotherapy such as ultrasound and transcutaneous electrical nerve stimulation (TENS) will be used to help with the healing process and pain management.
+Application of Kinesio tape on the forearm and elbow can also be done to relieve some stress on the tendon and the medial epicondyle.

-Concurrently, stretching and eccentric strengthening of the common flexor muscles will be given.
+Concurrently, stretching and eccentric strengthening of the common flexor muscles will be recommended as part of your Golfer’s elbow treatment plan.
 Extensive research has proven the benefits of eccentric muscle training on degenerative muscles as it is more effective in reducing pain.
 Eccentric exercises also enhance the mechanical properties of the degenerative tendon, improving its durability and strength.
 The muscle is being lengthened during an eccentric contraction.

-Physiotherapists will also provide ideas for realistic workplace modification and suggestions to prevent the recurrence of the condition.
-Such as lifting with the wrist in a neutral position, taking rest or alternating between tasks to avoid overstressing of the muscles.
+Our physiotherapists will also provide ideas for realistic workplace modification and suggestions to prevent the recurrence of the condition.
+This includes lifting with the wrist in a neutral position, taking rests, or alternating between tasks to avoid overstressing of the muscles.

 Find out more about our physiotherapy treatments in our FAQs.